ranjeetrsalve/Power-BI_Supply-Chain-Analysis/README.md

 I have implemented a bookmark feature on the product overview page to display key performance indicators (KPIs) over a month.
 Users can easily select one of the major key metrics from above the visual, such as OTIF% (On-Time In-Full percentage), and the visual will dynamically update to show the KPI over the month.
 Additionally, users can drill down to view KPIs over a week for more detailed analysis.

 Task Performed:

-Data Profiling using Power Query
+Data Profiling using Power Query,
-Data Modeling
+Data Modeling,
-Data Analysis using DAX
+Data Analysis using DAX,
-Data Visualization
+Data Visualization.